mebeim/aoc/2019/README.md

 Now we can write the real algorithm, and of course, [Dijkstra][algo-dijkstra] comes to the rescue once again!
 Just like in [day 18][d18] and [day 6][d06] (this time more similar to day6 though, we do have both source and destination).
 I find it quite awesome how it resembles the Wikipedia page pseudocode.
+I'm not going to add comments here since we already used this algorithm multiple times and it's pretty standard anyway.

 ```python
 import heapq